-Even though there will not be decommissioning prior to all-party negotiations, it does not follow that such negotiations should begin without further requirements.
-On the contrary, it is all the more necessary to affirm certain principles and practical requirements to which all parties should adhere before the commencement of such negotiations, in order to create the trust and confidence necessary to the success of those negotiations.
-The concerns of those who favor prior decommissioning are real and must be addressed.
-They are entitled to have the shadow of violence banished from all-party negotiations.
+Even if it is not our belief that there can be decommissioning prior to all-party negotiations, it does not follow that such negotiations should begin without further requirements.
+On the contrary, it is all the more necessary to affirm certain principles and practical requirements to which all the parties should adhere before the commencement of such negotiations, in order to create the trust and confidence necessary to the success of those negotiations.
+The concerns of those who favor prior decommissioning [are real and-deleted] must be addressed.
+They are entitled to have the shadow of violence lifted from all-party negotiations.
 This can be done by public commitment and adherence to fundamental principles of democracy and non-violence.
-All parties that would participate in all-party negotiations should be able to reaffirm commitment to such principles.
+All the parties that would participate in all-party negotiations should be able to reaffirm their commitment to such principles.

 - VI.
-Accordingly, we recommend that each party to such negotiations publicly reaffirm its total and absolute commitment - 1.
-To democratic and exclusively peaceful means of resolving political issues;

-- 2. To renounce for themselves, and to oppose any effort by others, to use force, or threaten the use of force, to influence the course of or the outcome of all party negotiations; - 3.
-To the total and verifiable disarmament of all paramilitary organizations, to the satisfaction of an independent third party, and to agree that decommissioning of arms should occur in the course of all-party negotiations; - 4.
-To agree to abide by the terms of any outcome of all-party negotiations to which a majority of the people in Northern Ireland and in the Republic of Ireland, respectively, give their assent and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree. - Not to participate in or condone so-called punishment killings and beatings, and to take effective steps to prevent such actions.
+Accordingly, we recommend that each party to such negotiations publicly reaffirm its total and absolute commitment: - 1.
+To democratic and exclusively peaceful means of resolving political issues; - 2.
+To renounce for themselves, and to oppose any effort by others, to use force, or threaten the use of force, to influence the course of or the outcome of all party negotiations; - To the total and verifiable disarmament of all paramilitary organizations, to the satisfaction of an independent third party, and to agree that decommissioning of arms should occur in the course of allparty negotiations; - 4.
+To agree to abide by the terms of any outcome of all-party negotiations to which a majority of the people in Northern Ireland and in the Republic of Ireland, respectively, give their assent and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree. - 5.
+Not to participate in or condone so-called punishment killings and beatings, and to take effective steps to prevent such actions.